The guide scope: 90 mm Maksutov on an iOptron goto mount "the Cube"

 Mounting

-The fork arms were cut and welded to my specification.
-I milled and lathed parts, including both nylon gears to mesh with 3/16" bolts; this was done by spinning a tap against a nylon disks on a lathe, it naturally cut into and spun the disk.
-I built and coded an 8051 uController four channel power amplifier to drive the phases of two stepper motors (declination and ascension axes) in a saw tooth, that's right, not micro-stepping!
-It's ultra smooth, and is advanced by receiving pulses from an ISA card in a PC under MS-DOS.
-Unfortunately, it does cause more stepper motor heating, and any heat plume is undesirable near optics.
-Right ascension screw sensing provides PEC (periodic error correction) with either manual or automatic guiding.
+In my workshop, the fork arms and other parts were cut, welded, lathed & milled.
+The nylon gears mesh with 3/16" bolts; done by spinning a tap against the disks on a lathe, it naturally cut into and spun the disk.
+I built/coded an 8051 uController four channel power amplifier to drive the phases of two stepper motors in a saw tooth (not micro-stepping); it's ultra smooth.
+Right ascension screw sensing provides PEC (periodic error correction).
 The same DOS PC also has predictor corrector tracking software to ramp up the motors to track satellites via LX200 RS232 commands issued by satellite tracking software.
-The sky charting Guide 8 software provides pointing commands via the network.
+Guide 8 provides pointing commands via the network.

-In July 2007, the stepper motors and home grown linear amplifiers were replaced with IMS intelligent motors (capable of 10 deg/sec) linked via USB, and the incremental encoders were replaced with 17 bit serial absolute encoders that are read by a USB FPGA (see here) with verilog code I wrote.
+In 2007, the stepper motors and home grown linear amplifiers were replaced with IMS intelligent motors via USB, and the incremental encoders were replaced with 17 bit serial absolute encoders that are read by a USB FPGA (see here).
 It had become a pain to support both the ISA card and the relative encoders which required finding the index pulses for absolute positioning.
 The DOS PC was no longer required and removed from the observatory.
-I coded Ascom compliancy into my drive software so the CCD camera could guide the scope; Ascom instead of RS232 since both are controlled by the same PC.
-In November 2007, the right ascension gear and worm were replaced with a 9 inch Byers gear and worm with a far lower and repeatable periodic error (shown in graph below - deviation of star spot in 1 second exposures at 10 second intervals).
+I coded Ascom compliancy into my drive software so the CCD camera could guide the scope.
+The right ascension gear and worm were replaced with a 9 inch Byers gear and worm with a far lower and repeatable periodic error (graph below - 1 sec exposure @ 10 sec interval).

 Newly installed Byers on RA and serially linked intelligent micro stepping motor